santu-git/property-rails/README.md

 * pundit
 * ckeditor

-Will need a .env file created in the root of the application with the following keys:
+Will need a .env file created in the root of the application to run with the following keys:

 * S3_BUCKET_NAME
 * AWS_ACCESS_KEY_ID